jklughammer/RefFreeDMA/README.md

 library("simpleCache")
 ```
 ###Configuration file
 The configuration file is a list of key=value pairs that pass mandatory parameters to RefFreeDMA.sh.
-There are three categories of parameters: [tool paths](#set-tool-paths) that point RefFreeDMA.sh to the required external software if it is not already part of your PATH variable , [default parameters](#adjust-default-parameters-if-required) that might need to be adjusted and [variable parameters](#set-variable-parameters) that are specific to each analysis.
+There are three categories of parameters: [tool paths](#set-tool-paths) that point RefFreeDMA.sh to the required external software if it is not already part of your PATH variable, [default parameters](#adjust-default-parameters-if-required) that might need to be adjusted and [variable parameters](#set-variable-parameters) that are specific to each analysis.
 An example configuration file comes with the [test data set](#quick-start).

 ###Reference genomes for cross-mapping
 Reference genomes for cross-mapping should be provided as one fasta file containing the chromosomes as separate entries.
 These genome fasta files can for example be obtained from UCSC Genome Browser or Ensembl.
 You can run RefFreeDMA on the same working directory for multiple cross-mapping genomes.
 There will be a separate output folder for each genome.
 In the [test run](#quick-start) cross-mapping is disabled by default to avoid the genome dependency, but can easily be enabled by passing a genome (cross_genome_fa) as [variable parameter](#set-variable-parameters).

 ###Sample annotation sheet

 The sample annotation sheet has to contain at least two columns: Sample_Name and a column that specifies the **two** groups to be compared in the differential methylation analysis.
 Samples that should not be included in the differential methylation analysis have to be marked with NA in this column.
 A third column can be specified to indicate groups for plotting purposes.
-The only predefines column name is Sample_Name.
+The only predefined column name is Sample_Name.
 All other column names can be chosen and passed as paramenters (compCol and groupsCol).
 The sample annotation sheet is passed as parameter sample_annotation in the [variable parameters](#set-variable-parameters).

 | Sample_Name  |comp_gran_lympho|Cell_Type| XXX  | YYY  |
 |---|---|---|---|---|